wzgrx/ComfyUI-SeedVR2_VideoUpscaler/README.md

 3. Models

-   Will be automtically download into :
+   Will be automatically downloaded into:
    `models/SEEDVR2`

    or can be found here ([MODELS](https://huggingface.co/numz/SeedVR2_comfyUI/tree/main))